proballstar/atlas/simulation/README.md

 6. Click "ENTER".

 7. You should see "Program 00" and buttons blinking.
-If you get "ERROR" blinking, you did something wrong.
+If you get "ERROR" blinking, you did something wrong